 To train BJJ in the GI (sometimes called a Kimono) you will need as a minimum a GI (Jacket and trousers) and a belt.
 Some people will also wear a rashguard under their GI top, but this is optional at most clubs.

 There are various types of GIs and most are suited for the rigours of daily training.
 Make sure to buy a GI that is made for Brazilian Jiu-Jitsu.
 GIs made for other martial arts will not be suitable.
-Thin GIs like those used for striking arts like Karate will be too thin and won’t last 5 minutes in a BJJ class and thicker GIs like those used for Judo although strong enough will be too baggy for BJJ resulting in you being dominated with the grips during sparring.
+Thin GIs like those used for striking arts like Karate will be too thin and won't last 5 minutes in a BJJ class and thicker GIs like those used for Judo although strong enough will be too baggy for BJJ.
 A GI designed specifically for BJJ will be strong enough for the rigours of daily training and have a fit that will minimise the chance of being gripped and controlled.

-One of the most common questions we get asked is “what colour GIs can I train in?”
-Jiu jitsu GI come in a variety of colours including white, blue, black, navy, red, grey, red, yellow, orange and camouflage.
-Most clubs will allow any GI colour to be worn but some don’t so it’s best to speak to your instructor if you are in any doubt before buying your GI.
+One of the most common questions we get asked is "what colour GIs can I train in?"
+Jiu jitsu GIs come in a variety of colours including white, blue, black, navy, red, grey, yellow, orange and camouflage.
+Most clubs will allow any GI colour to be worn but some don't so it's best to speak to your instructor before buying.
 As a rule of thumb, most beginners tend to stick to white, black and blue as these are the traditional colours and are also legal colours for IBJJF tournaments.
-Another common question we get asked is “what size GI do I need?”
-For more information on sizing, see our guide on Choosing the right BJJ GI size.

 BJJ Belt